Cat or tomcat: Which is a better fit for you?

 1. How much time do you have?

-• Tomcats often demand more attention and like to play.
+- Male cats often demand more attention and like to play.

 2. Are you often at home?

-• Tomcats enjoy company and quickly feel lonely when alone.
+- Male cats enjoy company and quickly feel lonely when alone.

-• Cats cope better if you are home less often.
+- Cats cope better if you are home less often.

 3. Do you have children?

-• Tomcats are usually more patient and playful – ideal for families.
+- Male cats are usually more patient and playful â ideal for families.

 4. Where do you live?

-• In an apartment?
+- In an apartment?
 Cats are often better suited to smaller spaces.

-Myths and prejudices about cats and tomcats
+Myths and prejudices surrounding cats and tomcats

-“Cats are always bitchy.”
+"Cats are always moody."

 Wrong!
 Many cats are cuddly and gentle when they feel comfortable.

-“Tomcats are always dominant and pugnacious.”
+"Male tomcats are always dominant and aggressive."

-“Cats are loners.”
+"Cats are solitary animals."

-Cat or tomcat – how do you tell the gender?
+Cat or tomcat â how do you tell the sex?

-If you're choosing a kitten, it may be difficult to determine the sex at first.
+If you choose a kitten, it can be difficult to determine its sex at first.
 A veterinarian can help you be sure.

 Signs of a hangover:

-• Small “bumps” indicate the testicles.
+- Small "bumps" indicate the presence of the testicles.

 Signs for cats:

-• The genital opening looks like a small slit.
+- The genital opening looks like a small slit.

-Castration: An important factor in the choice
+Castration: An important factor in the election

-Whether it’s a cat or a tomcat, castration plays a major role in your pet’s behavior.
+Whether it's a cat or a tomcat â castration plays a major role in your pet's behavior.

 Advantages of castration:

-• Reduces marking in tomcats.
+- Reduces marking in male cats

-• Reduces heat and stress in cats.
+- Reduces heat cycles and stress in cats

-• Promotes more balanced behavior.
+- Promotes more balanced behavior

-• Reduces the risk of disease and unwanted offspring.
+- Reduces the risk of disease and unwanted offspring

-“Who is more cuddly: cat or tomcat?”
+"Which is more cuddly: a female cat or a tomcat?"

 "Can I keep two cats of different sexes?"